Do you ever find yourself having a hard time answering a question?

 Why Do You Want To Work In A Call Center?

-- I know that call center work is not for everyone and a lot of people the job, that means a higher chance of career advancement opportunities.
+I know that call center work is not for everyone and a lot of people quit the job, that means a higher chance of career advancement and opportunities.

 “I want to work in a call center because I know that good call center companies have a reputation to pay well, the benefits are good, they pay on time and there are opportunities for advancement.”